reignydeyz/SSO/README.md

 #### Back-end

-⚠️ **Warning:** This version might not work with MySQL or Postgres.
+⚠️ **Warning:** This version might not work with MySQL.
 Further testing is currently ongoing.

 - Make sure the **Startup project** is `SSO`.
 - From `SSO`, open `appsettings.json` and change the **connection string** accordingly...